smallinsky/mtf/README.md

 }
 ```

-Suite collects ports that allows to communicate with external mocked dependency by calling port.`{send receive}` functions.
+SuiteTest collects and groups collection of ports that allows to communicate with external mocked dependency.
 ```go
 type SuiteTest struct {
 	echoPort   *port.Port